Meet the Team

 After returning to America, Lily followed her second passion working as a librarian and studying video editing and illustration while working at a post production house in Minneapolis.
 When Verdant started to grow, Lily decided to work full time with David on sharing her love of tea and the stories of the farmers she counts as her friends.

-She spends much of her time now working with customers, illustrating articles, answering all of the questions we get across the internet, and running our tasting room in Minneapolis, MN.
+She spends much of her time now working with customers, illustrating articles, answering all of the questions we get across the internet, and leading local tastings when we are in Minneapolis, MN.
 When she isn’t brewing tea or working with tea, Lily is reading books, making videos or singing.

 Wei Wei Ren